 Clearstream is not involved in proprietary trading activities and does not maintain a trading book.
-Market risks arise, therefore, only in the area of net positions in foreign currencies.
-Investments in securities as part of the investment or short-term portfolio are, in principle, in bonds only and these are purchased with the "buy and hold" strategy, which leads to interest rate risk in the banking book.
+Market risks arise as currency risk in the area of net positions in foreign currencies.
+Investments in securities as part of the investment or short-term portfolios are, in principle, in bonds only and these are purchased with the "buy and hold" strategy, which leads to interest rate risk in the banking book.
+The Treasury Policy defines the limits set for securities purchase transactions.
+Furthermore, market risks arise in Clearstream's portion of the Deutsche Börse group-wide CTA.